 Students experiencing illness, family emergency, military service, job requirements interfering with graduate coursework, or similar factors may apply for an official leave of absence for up to two consecutive main academic terms.
-The application must be in writing and submitted to the Office of the Registrar.
+The "Request for Leave of Absence" form will need to be completed and submitted to the Office of the Registrar.
 A leave of absence permits a student to maintain his/her recorded curriculum at the university if he/she returns within the specified time frame.
 (Note: semesters in which a student is on an Official Leave of Absence are not calculated as part of the six year time limit for degree completion).
 Students leaving GCU to take courses at another institution are not eligible for a leave of absence.
 Students who fail to register for a third main academic semester must reapply to the university through the Office of Admissions.